auriq/essentia_docs/source/reference/manpages/aq_pp.rst

   ``MapFrom`` defines the extraction rule.
   Optional ``AtrLst`` is a comma separated list containing:

-  * ``ncas`` - Do case insensitive pattern match (default is case sensitive).
+  * ``ncas`` - Do case insensitive match (default is case sensitive).
-  * ``rx`` - Do Regular Expression matching.
-  * ``rx_extended`` - Do Regular Expression matching.
-    In addition, enable POSIX Extended Regular Expression syntax.
-  * ``rx_newline`` - Do Regular Expression matching.
-    In addition, apply certain newline matching restrictions.
+    For ASCII data only.
+  * One or more `regular expression attributes <aq-emod.html#regex-attributes>`_.

-  If any of the Regular Expression related attributes are enabled, then ``MapFrom`` must use the `RegEx MapFrom Syntax`_.
+  If any of the regular expression related attributes are enabled, then ``MapFrom`` must use the `RegEx MapFrom Syntax`_.
   Otherwise, it must use the `RT MapFrom Syntax`_.